Press Ombudsman received 330 complaints in 2017

 Press Ombudsman Peter Feeney said the Press Council and his office believed they had “an important role to play in maintaining a free and responsible press”.
 Photograph: Dave Meehan

 The Office of the Press Ombudsman received 330 complaints in 2017, up from 261 in the previous year.
-The ombudsman gave decisions on 21 of these complaints, upholding five of them and not upholding 15, with one complaint resolved following action by the publication.
+The ombudsman, Peter Feeney, made decisions on 21 of these complaints, upholding five and not upholding 15, while one complaint was resolved following action by the publication.

+The number of upheld complaints fell from nine in the previous year and 10 in 2015.

+“Arguably that shows our journalistic standards are being maintained,” Mr Feeney said.

+Mr Feeney said his office had last year issued eight advisory notices ahead of particular events - such as funerals, inquests, or cases involving children - to share the concerns of people involved.
+No complaints had then been generated as a result of coverage of those events.

+“It is a function that we will use, reluctantly and only occasionally, but it does help the public who are not familiar with dealing with the press.”

-Some 112 of the complaints received were not pursued beyond the complainant’s initial contact with the office, while 147 were outside the ombudsman’s remit.
+In 2017, some 112 of the complaints received were not pursued beyond the complainant’s initial contact with the office, according to the annual report of the Press Council of Ireland and the ombudsman’s office, while some 147 complaints were outside the ombudsman’s remit.

-The complaints related to articles published in national and local newspapers, magazines and online-only news publications.
+The complaints related to articles published in national and local newspapers, magazines and online-only news publications that are members of the Press Council.

-An alleged breach of “truth and accuracy” was the most common reason for making a complaint, accounting for 39 per cent of complaints in 2017.
-A breach of privacy was the next most common reason, cited in almost 18 per cent of complaints.

-Some 31 of the 330 complaints total were resolved by the editor of the publication to the satisfaction of the complainant before the ombudsman ruled and four complaints were withdrawn following the editor’s response.
+Some 31 of the 330 complaints received in 2017 were resolved by the editor of the publication to the satisfaction of the complainant before the ombudsman ruled and four complaints were withdrawn following the editor’s response.

 Consideration on 12 complaints has been postponed because the matter is subject to ongoing court proceedings, while three of the complaints received were still going through the process as of the end of 2017.